A richer, stronger China warns Pelosi not to visit Taiwan - NewsBreak

 A richer, stronger China warns Pelosi not to visit Taiwan

-Beijing grumbled but swallowed its irritation in 1997 when then-Speaker Newt Gingrich of the U.S. House of Representatives visited Taiwan , the island democracy claimed by the mainland’s ruling Communist Party as its own territory.
+BEIJING — (AP) — Beijing grumbled but swallowed its irritation in 1997 when then-Speaker Newt Gingrich of the U.S. House of Representatives visited Taiwan, the island democracy claimed by the mainland’s ruling Communist Party as its own territory.

 China had other priorities.
 President Jiang Zemin’s government was preparing to celebrate Hong Kong’s return and wanted to lock in Beijing’s emergence from diplomatic isolation after its 1989 crackdown on pro-democracy demonstrations in Tiananmen Square.
 Gingrich, a booster of closer U.S.-Chinese ties, had just helped that campaign by meeting Jiang in Beijing.
 China avoided a disruptive clash with Washington.